 Those older products will have to operate independently as their own ‘household’.
 Sonos says “It is possible to split a Sonos system that contains a mix of devices that are compatible with S2 and devices that are not compatible with S2 into separate systems.”

 You’ll need both S1 and S2 apps, although they don’t have to be installed on the same device.
 You won’t be able to group S1 and S2 rooms, for example.
 Here's a table of how the split between S1 and S2 works:

 |S1||S1 (split)||S2 (split)||S2|

 Be warned though, you will encounter issues when using services like Spotify that have a streaming limit of one device.
 This means you’ll only be able to listen on S1 or S2, not both at the same time.

 Furthermore Sonos warns that “Using the same voice service on both an S1 system and an S2 system requires two separate voice service accounts, one for the S1 system and another for the S2 system.
 However, this is not recommended as you will experience issues with both systems responding to commands simultaneously.”

-If this all sounds too complicated for you then Sonos does offer its Trade Up program, where you can get 30% off newer products for each eligible product you trade in.
+If this all sounds too complicated for you then Sonos does offer an Upgrade Program, where you can get up to 30% off newer products for each eligible product you own.